Dotnet-Boxed/Templates/README.md

 <p>ASP.NET MVC Boilerplate also makes use of the popular <a href="http://lesscss.org/">Less</a> files for making life easier with CSS.
 For an example, it can make overriding colours and fonts in the default Bootstrap CSS a cinch.</p>

 <p>ASP.NET MVC is a complicated beast.
 You can end up with lots of <a href="http://en.wikipedia.org/wiki/Magic_string">magic strings</a> which can be a nightmare when renaming something.
 There are many ways of eliminating these magic strings but most trade maintainability for slower performance.
 ASP.NET MVC Boilerplate makes extensive use of constants which are a trade-off between maintainability and performance, giving you the best of both worlds.</p>

+<h2>Search</h2>

+There is a lot more to implementing search in your application than it sounds.
+ASP.NET MVC Boilerplate includes a search feature by default but leaves it open for you to choose how you want to implement it.
+It also implements <a href="http://www.opensearch.org">Open Search</a> XML right out of the box.
+Read Scott Hanselman talk about this feature <a href="http://www.hanselman.com/blog/CommentView.aspx?guid=50cc95b1-c043-451f-9bc2-696dc564766d#commentstart">here</a>.

 <h2>How can I get it?</h2>
 That's easy, just choose one of the following options: